 • Step 3 – Evenly divide the decarbed cannabis flower and MCT oil between the mason jars you plan on using.
 If you plan on using sunflower lecithin, add it to the mason jars now.

 • Step 4 – Carefully place the jars into the water bath.
-Then, place the lid on the crockpot and leave it alone to infuse for 4 hours.
+Then, leave the lid on the crockpot alone to infuse for 4 hours.
 After 4 hours, remove the jars from the hot water and allow them to cool.

 4 step collage showing how to make cannabis-infused MCT Oil